“Tell me and I forget, teach me and I may remember, involve me and I learn.

 The latest versions of Lightroom Classic and Photoshop, as part of the Adobe Creative Cloud, will be used in the program.
 However, almost everything covered in the course should work the same way in older versions.
 Please ensure you are using Lightroom Classic and not other versions of Lightroom, as they are different software programs.

 Sections of this course are interactive.
-Hence, you will need to bring along a laptop with Lightroom Classic and Photoshop already installed.
-Raw images will be provided for practise, but if you have images on your own you would like to work on, please ensure that the Lightroom catalogue on your laptop can access them and that they are in raw format.
+Hence, you will need to bring along a fully charged laptop with Lightroom Classic and Photoshop already installed.
+Raw images will be provided for practise, but if you have images on your own that you would like to work on, please ensure that the Lightroom catalogue on your laptop can access them and that they are in raw format.
 Any genre will do, but landscapes are great to practise on.

 Preparation